Call for Art Entries

 Our list of jurors include:

-Alison Wong (Director and Curator at Wasserman Projects, Detroit); Dolores Mercado (Associate Curator at National Museum of Mexican Art), Jessica Bingham (artist, mother, and recent Curator at University Galleries of Illinois State University, Normal, IL), Juana Williams (Independent Curator, Detroit), Mia Lopez (Assistant Curator at the DePaul Art Museum in Chicago), Kathryn Markel (Director of Markel Fine Arts, New York City), Whitney LaMora (Curator at The Martin and LOCUS, Chicago), Amy Galpin (Chief Curator at Frost Art Museum of Florida International University), Sam Kirk (Multidisciplinary Artist, Chicago), Barbara Ciurej and Lindsay Lochman (collaborative photographers, Milwaukee, WI), Dorit Jordan Dotan (multi-media artist, Chicago), Indira Freitas Johnson (artist and educator, Chicago), among others.
+Alison Wong (Director and Curator at Wasserman Projects, Detroit); Dolores Mercado (Associate Curator at National Museum of Mexican Art), Jessica Bingham (artist, mother, and recent Curator at University Galleries of Illinois State University, Normal, IL), Juana Williams (Independent Curator, Detroit), Mia Lopez (Assistant Curator at the DePaul Art Museum in Chicago), Kathryn Markel (Director of Markel Fine Arts, New York City), Whitney LaMora (Curator at The Martin and LOCUS, Chicago), Amy Galpin (Chief Curator at Frost Art Museum of Florida International University), Sam Kirk (Multidisciplinary Artist, Chicago), Barbara Ciurej and Lindsay Lochman (collaborative photographers, Milwaukee, WI), Dorit Jordan Dotan (multi-media artist, Chicago), Indira Freitas Johnson (artist and educator, Chicago), among others

 ELIGIBILITY

-Woman Made Gallery is a space for Women and non-binary artists from our local community, regionally based, and around the world.
-We welcome art from all women, including trans women and femme/feminine-identifying genderqueer and non-binary artists.
+Woman Made Gallery is a space for women and nonbinary artists from our local community, regionally based, and around the world.
+We welcome art from all women, including trans women and femme/feminine-identifying genderqueer and nonbinary artists.

-No work may exceed 6’ horizontally or be over 75 pounds in weight unless delivered and picked up by the artist.
+No work may exceed 6 feet horizontally or be over 75 pounds in weight unless delivered and picked up by the artist.
 WMG will refuse receipt of art that is heavier than 75 pounds.
 Artworks must be hand-delivered or shipped to the gallery “ready to exhibit.”
 Technology and/or works requiring special instructions will be organized upon acceptance.

 ENTRY FEE

 Members at the Enhanced Artist Level and above receive one free entry annually.
-Please email general@womanmade.org to receive your one-time code for free entry redemption.
+Please email general@womanmade.org to receive your one-time code for a free entry redemption.

 Please send an email to general@womanmade.org to request a fee waiver.